Beside the Mountain

 Danika Vanderpyl

-These easy oatmeal cookies without eggs are incredibly soft and chewy no one will notice that these cookies have no eggs.
-Outrageously delicious with chocolate chips and/or raisins, and only 15 minutes to prepare!
+These easy oatmeal cookies without eggs are incredibly soft and chewy; no one will notice that these cookies have no eggs!
+Outrageously delicious, with chocolate chips and raisins, they will win the hearts of all your family members.

 4.67 from 3 votes